plinioprado/adp-vmachine/README.md

 # Vending Machine Project

-Vending machine, coded in one Javascript class with no interface, that does:
+Vending machine and its tests, coded in one Javascript class with no interface, that basically:

 * Print inventory
 * Refill inventory